-Today, medical advances have made it possible for many diseases to be treated successfully, adding to life expectancy and quality of life.
+Today, medical advances have made it possible for people with chronic illness to have successful treatment, improving life expectancy and quality of life.
 However, life-saving advances sometimes mean watching someone you love being kept alive when you are not sure what his or her choice would have been about the treatment being given.
 Often, doctors and families are asked to make difficult treatment decisions.
 In some cases, the courts have been called on to make these decisions.

 Many decisions can be made by patients and their families before a medical crisis occurs.
 Patients with kidney disease might consider preparing a legal document to guide loved ones, doctors and other health care professionals in providing treatment in a time of crisis.

 The Patient Self-Determination Act, in effect since 1991, gives adults with the capacity to make medical decisions for themselves the right to make decisions today about health care treatment they would want to receive in the future if they could not communicate what they want at that time.
 This law requires that hospitals, nursing homes and other health agencies give all patients information about their right to have a legal document called an advance directive.
 Dialysis units are not legally required to give you this information, but the National Kidney Foundation and many dialysis units believe dialysis patients should know about the right to make an advance directive.